Skip to main content

 The connection between hyperinsulinemia and androgen status is mediated primarily by the liver.
 The liver synthesizes the majority of circulating SHBG.
 Insulin acts as a potent down-regulating signal for the SHBG gene.
 Consequently, in a state of chronic hyperinsulinemia, hepatic SHBG production is suppressed.
 This leads to lower circulating levels of SHBG.

 While this may seem beneficial initially because it would theoretically increase free testosterone, the underlying metabolic dysfunction creates other problems.
-The body often compensates for the lower SHBG by reducing total to maintain homeostasis, and the insulin resistance itself impairs gonadal function.
+The body often compensates for the lower SHBG by reducing total testosterone production to maintain homeostasis, and the insulin resistance itself impairs gonadal function.
 The result is often low-normal total testosterone with disproportionately low SHBG, a hallmark of metabolic disease.

 1. Initiating Factor A lifestyle characterized by a high intake of processed carbohydrates and sedentary behavior leads to increased adipose tissue and cellular insulin resistance.